Jollywatt/typst-fletcher/src/paths.typ

 }

+/// Return the position, velocity and acceleration vectors of a point
+/// at parameter value $t in [0, 1]$ along
-/// Sample a specific segment of a subpath and return the position, velocity,
+/// the $i$th segment of a subpath.
-/// and acceleration vectors.
 /// -> (array, array, array)
 #let point-on-subpath-segment(
   /// A subpath of the form `(start: array, close: bool, segments: array)`.
   /// -> array
   subpath,
-  /// The index of the subpath's segment.
+  /// The index of the subpath segment.
   /// -> int
   segment-index,
   /// The time parameter of the specified segment, in the interval $[0, 1]$.